tiao051/BigData-WeatherForecast/README.md

 - HDFS NameNode (ports 9870, 9000) + 3 DataNodes
 - Web Application (port 5000)

 **Note on HDFS:** The system includes a full HDFS cluster for demonstration.
-However, ML models are loaded from the local filesystem (`USE_HDFS=false` in `.env`) to avoid checksum errors that can occur when copying Spark ML models to HDFS.
+ML models are loaded from the local filesystem by default (`USE_HDFS=false` in `.env`) for reliability.
 The HDFS infrastructure, initialization scripts (`scripts/init_hdfs.ps1`, `scripts/deploy_models.ps1`), and related code are maintained to demonstrate HDFS integration capabilities.

 Access the web interface at: `http://localhost:5000` Access HDFS Web UI at: `http://localhost:9870`